Vega One is one of the higher end protein shake options that many people have referred me to.

 These are some common questions I get about Vega brand protein supplements:

 Vega One CAN be used for weight loss goals, in conjunction with proper diet and exercise.
-It’s technically a “meal replacement” supplement and doesn’t claim to be a low calorie option.
+It’s technically a “meal replacement drink” supplement and doesn’t claim to be a low calorie option.
 That said, depending on your current diet, Vega One can aid in the pursuit of a balanced diet.

 Yes, Vega One is a meal replacement shake, designed to be consumed in lieu of a full meal.

-Vega protein powder should not lead to weight gain on it’s own, if you are following the intended use as a meal replacement.
+Vega protein powder should not lead to weight gain on it’s own, if you are following the intended use as a meal replacement drink.
 The only times I’ve seen issues for people is when they treat Vega as a 4th meal and don’t actually replace a meal.

 At A Glance: Shakeology vs Vega One Comparison Table